 What does a “state jail felony” mean?
 This represents the lowest class of felony in the Texas legal system.
 But it is still a felony.
 This means if convicted, you face a minimum of 180 days in jail–and a maximum term of up to 2 years.
 The court can also fine you up to $10,000.

 The second thing to note is that DWI with a child passenger is a strict liability offense in Texas.
-That is to say, all the state needs to prove is you were driving while intoxicated and there was a child in the car.
+All the state needs to prove is you were driving while intoxicated and there was a child in the car.
 It doesn’t matter if the child was unharmed or you thought you weren’t intoxicated at the time.

 Do Multiple Children Mean Multiple Charges?

 For example, in the 2016 case Gonzalez v.
 State, a woman was involved in a car accident with her three young children, ages 10 months to 7 years.
-Police officers at the scene noted the woman “had slurred speech and bloodshot eyes” and under questioning she “admitted to drinking several alcoholic beverages prior to the accident.”
+Police officers at the scene noted the woman “had slurred speech and bloodshot eyes”.
+Under questioning, she “admitted to drinking several alcoholic beverages prior to the accident.”

 The state charged the woman with three counts of DWI with a child passenger.
 She was convicted in the trial court and appealed her conviction.
-On appeal, she argued this violated her constitutional protection against “double jeopardy”–i.e., a person cannot be punished multiple times for the same offense.
+On appeal, she argued this violated her constitutional protection against “double jeopardy”.
+The same offense cannot punish a person multiple times according to the Constitution.
 The appeals court agreed.
-Noting another Texas appeals court had recently reached a similar decision, the judges in this case held the “allowable unit of prosecution for DWI with a child passenger is one offense for each incident of driving or operating a vehicle,” not one offense for each passenger.
+Noting another Texas appeals court had recently reached a similar decision.
+The judges, in this case, held the “allowable unit of prosecution for DWI with a child passenger is one offense for each incident of driving or operating a vehicle”.
+Not one offense for each passenger.

 Contact Our Collin County Criminal Defense Lawyers Today

 No matter how many children are in the car, if you are the driver and charged with DWI, you are facing serious consequences.
-Although many DWI with child passenger cases can be resolved without jail time–Collin County judges can sentence an offender to community supervision (probation)–you will also likely face a six-month suspension of your driver’s license.
-And conviction of a state jail felony can also impact your civil rights in a number of areas, from your ability to legally possess or own a firearm to the loss of child custody or visitation rights.
+Courts can resolve many DWI with child passenger cases without jail time.
+Collin County judges can sentence an offender to community supervision (probation).
+You will also likely face a six-month suspension of your driver’s license.
+Conviction of a felony can also impact your civil rights in a number of areas.
+The state will allow not you to legally possess or own a firearm.
+You can lose custody of a child or visitation rights.
 So if you are charged with DWI and need assistance from an experienced Collin County DWI lawyer, contact Rosenthal Kalabus & Therrian today.